rust-lang/rust/doc/rust.md

 operation.
 They differ from `|` and `&` in that the right-hand operand is only evaluated when the left-hand operand does not already determine the outcome of the expression.
-That is, `||` only evaluates it right-hand operand when the left-hand operand evaluates to `false`, and `&&` only when it evaluates to `true`.
+That is, `||` only evaluates its right-hand operand when the left-hand operand evaluates to `false`, and `&&` only when it evaluates to `true`.

 #### Comparison operators